As Worried As–35 Similes for Worried to Capture Inner Turmoil

 Other Ways to Say:

-Meaning: This simile conveys a sense of fear or anxiety, much like how dogs typically react to loud thunderstorms.
+Meaning: This simile conveys a sense of full dread, expecting trouble or embarrassment.

 Other Ways to Say: